Canadian University Rowing Association

 The Canadian University Rowing Association is the governing body for post-secondary rowing in Canada.
 Its purpose is to promote participation in rowing through academic and sporting excellence at Canadian Universities.
 The Canadian University Rowing Championship (CURC) is hosted annually in early November by one of the member institutions.
 It is a showcase of top Canadian Under 23 and Senior rowing talent where many of the medalist and finalist athletes have represented or will go on to represent Canada internationally.

-Championship Events
+Championship events

-According to the CURA Playing Regulations, CURC events are the same for Men and Women and points are awarded to participating teams for 1st through 12th place in each event (current points system is displayed here, but points have been adjusted since the competition's founding in 1997):
+According to the CURA Playing Regulations, CURC events are the same for Men and Women and points are awarded to participating teams for 1st through 12th place in each event (the current points system is displayed here, but points have been adjusted since the competition's founding in 1997):